 Separate and all-inclusive research on anxiety and addiction continues to show a relationship between the two.
-Soul Surgery, a dual diagnosis rehab treatment center, addresses both with an integrated holistic approach to care.
+Soul Surgery, a dual diagnosis rehabilitation treatment center, addresses both with an integrated holistic approach to care.
 When it comes to the causes and effects of anxiety and substance abuse, the symptoms of one can often make the symptoms of the other more pervasive and often debilitating.

 Treating Anxiety and Substance Abuse Together